-The Ethics Committee of the Mississippi State Bar has been asked to render an opinion on the propriety of an attorney indicating in a legal directory, in addition to biographical information, limited areas of practice to which a significant portion of time is devoted by the attorney.
+The Ethics Committee of The Mississippi Bar has been asked to render an opinion on the propriety of an attorney indicating in a legal directory, in addition to biographical information, limited areas of practice to which a significant portion of time is devoted by the attorney.
 The legal directory involved is Martindale-Hubbell Legal Directory.
-The requester asks whether such listings would violate the canons of ethics or the related disciplinary rules which limit an attorney's ability to specialize in a particular area.
+The requester asks whether such listings would violate the Rules of Professional Conduct (MRPC) which limit an attorney's ability to specialize in a particular area.

-The committee is of the opinion that so long as the listings of areas or fields of law in which the lawyer or firm concentrates are not materially false, deceptive or misleading and so long as the attorney or firm does not claim to be a specialist, except as permitted under DR 2-105, then no ethical impropriety would result.
-This opinion is consistent with Informal Opinion 1340 of the American Bar Association Committee on Ethics and Professional Responsibility, rendered July 16, 1975.
-Although the informal opinion involved construction of DR 2-102(A)(6) which has since been amended, the committee was there too concerned with whether the contents of the proposed directory would likely be misleading, or injurious to the public or the profession.
+The committee is of the opinion that so long as the listings of areas or fields of law in which the lawyer or firm concentrates are not materially false, deceptive or misleading and so long as the attorney or firm does not claim to be a specialist, except as permitted under Rule 7.6, MRPC, then no ethical impropriety would result.